 Seek help where you get stuck but make sure you don’t get stuck in looking for someone to replace your dead mother.

-3. Fill up the Female Attention Void
+3. Fill up the Female Attention Void after losing mother as a teenager

 The love of a mother has no comparison especially for a teenager.
 After the death of your mother, a void forms in you.